-Ms. Raswant earned her law degree from Seton Hall University School of Law, with a certificate in health law.
-While in law school, Ms. Raswant served as executive editor of Health Law Outlook, a biannual student publication.
-She earned her BA in interdisciplinary studies with a concentration in health care ethics and public policy from UMBC, completing a capstone thesis on pandemic resource allocation protocols in Maryland.
-Ms. Raswant is admitted to practice law in Maryland.
-She is a member of the Maryland State Bar Association, American Bar Association, and American Health Lawyers Association.
+Maansi earned her law degree from Seton Hall University School of Law, with a certificate in health law, and her undergraduate degree in health care ethics and public policy from UMBC.
+She is admitted to practice in Maryland and is a member of the American Health Lawyers Association.

 PhD, Biomedical and Health Informatics, University of Washington